-It's OK If You Don't Want Sex In Your Relationship Right Now
+It's OK If You Don't Want To Have Sex With Your Partner Right Now

 You've probably read plenty of sex advice columns telling you what you need to do next: figure out a way to get the spark back, whether that means switching up your routine or going along with sex you don't really want or otherwise finding a way to rekindle your sex life.

 But can we talk about how it's totally OK to not want to have sex for a while?

 You are perfectly within reason to want to take a break from sex, even if you're married or dating someone you deeply love.

 Below are a few reasons why people might not want to have sex with their partner, according to Zhana Vrangalova, Ph.D., a prominent sex researcher and New York University professor of human sexuality.

 - Certain medical conditions

 - Being on certain medications (particularly SSRI-based antidepressants)